tyan/BCFierForRenga/USERGUIDE.md

 ## Renga

-BCFier for Renga are accessible via the Primary Panel.
+BCFier for Renga is accessible via the Primary Panel.

 These will let the user create BCF Issues for the current view in the model.